xuankimtran/docs-1/pages/katalon-studio/docs/azure_devops_integration.md

 - When a Test Suite/ Test Suite Collection execution finishes, Katalon will create Test Run and submit Test Results to ADO.
 - Dynamically change test plan ID, test run name, and build number of a test run via CLI.

-This document introduces what built-in **Azure DevOps Intergration** feature looks like and how to use it in Katalon Studio.
+This document introduces what the built-in **Azure DevOps Integration** feature looks like and how to use it in Katalon Studio.

 > Download Katalon Studio v8.0.0.rc [here](https://github.com/katalon-studio/katalon-studio/releases/tag/v8.0.0.rc).